-Carroll WDA has the capacity to provide a range of workforce development activities.
+Carroll County WDA has the capacity to provide a range of workforce development activities.
 Our workforce development system strives to align workforce activities with business needs.
 Carroll County has one of the top performing K-14 systems in the state.
 Our K-12 education system has a very high graduation rate.
 The Career and Technology Center (CTC) provides education and training that reflects the local market demand and prepares students for advanced education/employment.
 Students may earn college credit and job-driven industry certifications through the CTC.
-WIOA Title I staff serve on the advisory boards for the CTCs.
+WIOA Title I staff serve on the advisory boards for the CTC.
 The community college, particularly the Continuing Education division, creates programs that effectively respond to the skills required by area business.
 Registered apprenticeship opportunities are available through the area community colleges in some of the skilled trades.

 There are numerous quality-training providers and programs in Maryland.
 However, we are limited by the number of programs in our area on the Eligible Training Providers List (ETPL).
-Fortunately, our geographic location allows for participants to access training outside of Mid-Maryland.
+Fortunately, our geographic location allows for participants to access training outside of Carroll County if they have their own transportation.
+The growing availability of online courses has been a positive outcome of the COVID-19 pandemic as has the initiative for digital access and equity for all citizens.

-Our Business Services Team assists businesses with overcoming the challenges of recruiting, retaining, and developing talent.
+Our Business Services Team assists employers with overcoming the challenges of recruiting, retaining, and developing talent.
 The Business Services Team has a clear understanding of industry skill needs, identifying appropriate strategies for assisting employers, and coordinating business services activities across partner programs.
 The Team presents a unified voice for its communications with business.